Heinrich V Herzog von Braunschweig-Lüneburg1

 This influential king established a basic form of central government; issued the first royal coinage; built the castle nuclei of Berwick, Edinburgh, and Stirling; and stengthened Angle-Norman aristocratic and feudal influence in Scotland.
 This followed his early years at the court of England's Henry I, David's brother-in-law, where he was 1st.
 Earl of Huntingdon.
 From 1136 David fought for his neice Matilda against Stephen in the English civil wars, and secured parts of Cumberland and Northumberland for himself.
 He modified Scottish Christianity (5 bishoprics founded) and established great Lowland abbeys on mainstream West Europeon lines.
 Succeeded by his grandson, Malcolm IV.

-Children of David I 'the Saint' of Scotland, King of Scotland and Maud of Northumberland
+Children of David I 'the Saint', King of Scotland and Maud of Northumberland

 Citations